Last Updated on 6 months by Christopher Jan Benitez

-Do you find social media promotions to be a perpetual pain in the ass?
+Do you find social media promotions a perpetual pain in the ass?

 While reaching out to your target audience with your content is a crucial component of your content marketing strategy, posting updates on social media is not the “sexiest” task on your list.
 Opening all your social media accounts to promote your latest post may not be the most efficient way of spending your time.

 Even if you used a social media marketing tool to help you expedite the process, you still need to manually input the text and images to be included in each update.

 If you want to re-promote the posts on social media, which you should, you have to repeat the steps again.
 And again.

 It’s a painstaking process that will help tip the scales in favor of your content and drive more traffic to your blog.
 Unless your blog thrives from organic traffic, you need to take advantage of every tactic out there to help you drive more readers to your latest content.